Mini Histeria: Professional wrestling career

-Rolando Fuerntes Romero was trained for his professional wrestling career by his father Rocco Marvin, making his debut on April 7, 1996.
+Rolando Fuentes Romero was trained for his professional wrestling career by his father Rocco Marvin, making his debut on April 7, 1996.
 He initially wrestled as a Mini-Estrellas known as Pequeño Cochisse, a Mascota version of Gran Cochisse.
 Fuentes wrestled on the Independent circuit as Pequeño Cochisse from his debut in 1996 until 1997.

 Rocky Marvin

 In 1997, Fuentes adopted the ring name "Rocky Mavin" patterned after his father's ring name Rocco Marvin.
 The name change came after the debut of Fuentes' younger brother Ricky Marvin, which initially led to people thinking he was a "Mini Ricky Marvin" character until the fact that they were brothers became public knowledge.
 Rocky Marvin began working for AAA in 1998, working in AAA's Mini-Estrella division as a rúdo (bad guy).
 He made his first appearance on a major AAA show at the 2000 Rey de Reyes event, teaming with Mini Abismo Negro and Mini Psicosis losing to La Parkita, Mascarita Sagrada 2000 and Octagoncito.
-During the spring of 2000 Rocky Marvin developed a feud with Octagoncito, including an unsuccessful challenge for the Mexican National Mini-Estrella Championship on April 15, 2000.
+During the spring of 2000, Rocky Marvin developed a feud with Octagoncito, including an unsuccessful challenge for the Mexican National Mini-Estrella Championship on April 15, 2000.
 On October 16, 2000 Marvin teamed up with Mini Abismo Negro and Mini Psicosis to wrestled against the trio of Mini Kabui, Mini Bestia Negra and Panchito Robles in a Lucha de Apuesta, or bet match, with the hair of each team's second was on the line.
 Mini Psicosis pinned Mini Kabuki, allowing their second, referee El Tirantes to shave the head of Bobby Lee.